NonceGeek/tai-shang-micro-ai-saas/README.md

 # Tai Shang AI SaaS System

-Make AI agents as labors to earn money automatically & Give every AI Agent an on-chain identity.
+-- Make AI agents as labors to earn money automatically -- Allow every user to hire AI Agent with the lowest threshold -- Give every AI Agent an on-chain identity

 ## Map About Compoents